-• We follow the Spelling Shed programme in school and for practising spellings at home.

-- As part of this scheme, children are taught a weekly spelling rule by their teacher.
+- We follow the Spelling Shed programme in school and for practising spellings at home in key stages 1 and 2. - As part of this scheme, children are taught, or revise, a weekly spelling rule by their teacher, or they learn challenge words.
 They then work on learning this spelling rule through independent tasks at least 3 times a week in school and the online assignment at home. - Children are set both written and online tasks to work on their spellings. - Spellings are tested weekly. - Current spelling patterns being learned are displayed in classes on working walls as well as prompts to assist children with spelling.
-These vary depending on year group and may include: regularly used graphemes, common exception words, the spelling of age appropriate prefixes and suffixes or mis-spelt words from their writing. - Children are taught to proofread their writing for spelling mistakes; they are provided with word mats, dictionaries or writing buddies to assist them with correcting spelling mistakes. - Children are taught to break words down into syllables (segmentation) and have a go at applying their phonics knowledge to the spelling of each syllable in turn. - During whole class feedback at key stage two, spelling mistakes from children's writing are discussed and corrected. - Speedwrite, flash write, dictation, correct the mistake are methods used regularly to learn new spellings.
+These vary depending on year group and may include: regularly used graphemes, common exception words, the spelling of age appropriate prefixes and suffixes or mis-spelt words from their writing. - Children are taught to proofread their writing for spelling mistakes; they are provided with word mats, dictionaries or writing buddies to assist them with correcting spelling mistakes. - Children are taught to segment words into phonemes and have a go at applying their phonics knowledge to the spelling of each syllable in turn. - During whole class feedback at key stage two, spelling mistakes from children's writing are discussed and addressed. - Speedwrite, flash write, dictation, correct the mistake are methods used regularly to learn new spellings.
 Children are also taught to write a word which they are unsure of spelling several times and to identify which 'looks right'.